iProov/ios/README.md

 * A **verify** token - for logging-in an existing user
 * An **enrol** token - for registering a new user

-In addition, the Biometrics SDK now supports two difference assurance types:
+iProov offers Genuine Presence Assurance™ technology and Liveness Assurance™ technology:

-* [**Genuine Presence Assurance**](https://www.iproov.com/iproov-system/technology/genuine-presence-assurance) - iProov's flagship technology, Genuine Presence Assurance delivers the highest security for online authentication and is the only way to check that an online user is the right person, a real person, and that they are authenticating right now.
+* [**Genuine Presence Assurance**](https://www.iproov.com/iproov-system/technology/genuine-presence-assurance) verifies that an online remote user is the right person, a real person and that they are authenticating right now, for purposes of access control and security.
-* [**Liveness Assurance**](https://www.iproov.com/iproov-system/technology/liveness-assurance) - Delivering all of the benefits that you will find in other liveness detection solutions, Liveness Assurance provides a simple, passive user experience and can form a unique, integrated package with iProov Genuine Presence Assurance technology to give you extra security when you need it.
+* [**Liveness Assurance**](https://www.iproov.com/iproov-system/technology/liveness-assurance) verifies a remote online user is the right person and a real person for access control and security.

 Please consult our [REST API documentation](https://secure.iproov.me/docs.html) for details on how to generate tokens.